thred/wolfgangsee-pegel/TUTORIAL.md

 _This will create a `typings` directory with the necessary dependencies and a `typings/main/main.d.ts` file with the reference to the dependencies.
 You will need to reference this `main.d.ts` file in your source files._

-Open your `index.ts` file and add the following as first line:
+Open your `wolfgangsee-pegel.ts` file and add the following as first line:

     /// <reference path="../typings/main.d.ts"/>